A jazz musicianship course for 14 to 18 year olds.

 Course leader and combo tutor - Gareth Lockrane BMus, MA, Hon ARAM

 Combo tutor - Simon Colam BMus LGSM

 Course administrator: Karen Ingram BA (Hons), Hon ARAM

 The Junior Jazz course was established in 2003 to help to develop students of school age with a strong interest in jazz.
 The course is run under the auspices of Junior Academy.

 The course places young musicians into small ensembles where most of their learning and performing is done.
 Work is largely practical, focusing on improvisation, study of harmonic and rhythmic elements and playing in a variety of styles.
 The importance of the ‘ear/instrument relationship’ in jazz performance is strongly emphasised and listening across genres is encouraged throughout the course.
 The course also includes the arrangement of standard jazz tunes for ensembles.
 An appreciation of the key events and musicians who have shaped the development of jazz in the past is given due emphasis.

 We welcome applications from the following:

-Piano, bass, drums/percussion, guitar, trumpet, trombone, saxophone, flute and voice.
+Piano, bass, drums/percussion, guitar, trumpet, trombone, saxophone, flute, clarinet and voice.